Lunem-LumenLee/gobbiebars/README.md

 ## Main Features

-- Made specifically for CatseyeXI
+- Made specifically for CatseyeXI, with support for CW, ACE, and WEW game modes
 - Designed to work on other Ashita v4 servers as well
-- Configurable top, bottom, left, and right screen bars
+- Configurable top, bottom, left, and right bars
 - Each bar can be adjusted separately
-- Bars can be static or shown only on mouseover
+- Each bar can be set individually to stay visible or appear only on mouseover
 - In-game settings window
-- Custom bar textures
-- Custom fonts
+- Each bar can be customized individually, including texture, size, color, opacity, and font
 - Support for different layouts/game modes
 - Built-in Buttons plugin
 - Optional plugins that can be turned on or off
-- Plugin system for adding more features later
+- Flexible plugin system so users can create their own plugins and load them into the GobbieBars framework

 ## Plugins